 <CHANNEL_X> parameters with the Windows channel name you want to collect events from.

 Set the corresponding

 source parameter to the same channel name to benefit from the integration automatic processing pipeline.

 Finally, restart the Agent.

-Note: For the Security logs channel, make sure that your Datadog Agent user is added to the
+Note: For the Security logs channel, add your Datadog Agent user to the

 Use the Windows Event Viewer GUI to list all the event logs available for capture with this integration.

 To determine the exact values, set your filters to use the following PowerShell command: